craigthomas/Chip8Java/README.md

 The `--ticks` switch will limit the number of instructions per second that the emulator is allowed to run.
 By default, the value is set to 1,000.
 Minimum values are 200.
 Use this switch to adjust the running time of ROMs that execute too quickly.
+For Super Chip 8 or XO Chip 8 ROMs, you will probably want to execute more instructions per second.
 For simplicity, each instruction is assumed to take the same amount of time.

 ### Quirks Modes